mattdig/brightspace-console/README.md

 Running API commands:
 * The api command automatically replaces the "/(version)/" in the API example URLS with defined versions in js/brightspace.js, so you don't have to do it every time.
-* The JSON Input and Output fieds are used only for the api command
+* The JSON Input and Output fields are used only for the api command
 * "api submit <url>" is used for submitting form data, simulating Brightpsace's internal features and can't be used with regular API calls, input must still be in JSON

 To install in Brightspace: